 How to Get Pre-approved for a Mortgage in 4 Easy Steps

-Your dream of buying a home takes a giant step towards reality when you’re ready to be preapproved for a home loan.
-Let’s start with learning what pre-approval is, and what it isn’t:
+Learning how to get pre-approved for a mortgage is an important step in the home buying process.
+Your dream of buying a home takes a giant step towards reality when you’re ready to be pre-approved so let’s start with what pre-approval is, and what it isn’t:

 Pre-approval is the process in which a lender takes a detailed look at your credit history and financial information to determine how much of a loan you qualify for.
 Essentially, it’s a conditional commitment from the lender for a certain loan amount.